Hagtronics/Visual-ASCII-Directory-Tree-Generator/README.md

 ## Simple to use:
 1) Select the maximum number of levels to traverse.
 2) Select the folder to generate a tree view of, tree generation starts automatically.
 3) Press the 'Copy To Clipboard' button to place the generated tree on the clipboard.
+Note: If you want to change the levels to traverse, just select a new number and then
+re-select the same folder again.
+A new Tree will be generated.

 Tested on windows 7, 10 and 11 with Python 3.12.